ranjan/ruby-on-rails-sample-app/README.md

 # Test2 example of Ruby on Rails

-Original2 version is at 	https://bitbucket.org/railstutorial/sample_app_4th_ed.git
+Original version is at 	https://bitbucket.org/railstutorial/sample_app_4th_ed.git

 It contains